jhollister/rshell/README.md

 * Use the `&&` connector and the next command will only run if the previous succeeded
 * Use the `||` connector and the next commands will only run if the previous failed
 * Use `#` and everything after will be ignored by the program
+* Type `exit` at the beginning of any command to exit rshell

 ##Bugs